 Which Learning Styles Does Eclectic Homeschooling Work For?

 Good news!
 It works for all of learning modalities and learning styles.
-Because it is so flexible, it allows you to tailor your curriculum choices and teaching methods to meet your child’s needs.
+Eclectic homeschooling is incredibly flexible.
+It allows you to tailor your curriculum choices and teaching methods to meet your child’s needs.
 Whether your child needs structure or variety, worksheets or hands-on projects or movies and audiobooks, Eclectic homeschooling has got you covered.
 (Our Audible Membership has come in very handy for this!)

 Implementing Eclectic Homeschooling